teuben/QAC/test/bench.md

       ln -s ~/dc2019/data/gmcSkymodel/gmc_2L
       make sky0f0 sky4z sky4

 ## sky0f0

-This is a quick test
+This is a quick test, but showing that moving to memory it barely has an impact, if you look at the system time.

       T480   hdd   28.29user 4.04system 0:25.90elapsed 124%CPU (somewhat busy machine)